-But Manatee High's offensive line lined up Wednesday like they always did on the field -- Jake Stickler sat next to Brooks Larkin, Kyle Mauk, Dylan Beauchamp and Michael Galati in the Davis Building, site of Manatee's National Signing Day ceremony.
+But the members of Manatee Highs offensive line lined up like they always did on the field Jake Stickler sat next to Brooks Larkin, Kyle Mauk, Dylan Beauchamp and Michael Galati on Wednesday in the Davis Building, site of Manatees National Signing Day ceremony.

-Stickler (Georgia Tech), Beauchamp (Newberry College), Galati (USF) and Larkin (U.S. Air Force) signed with their expected programs.
+Stickler (Georgia Tech), Beauchamp (Newberry College), Galati (USF) and Larkin (Air Force) signed with their expected programs.

 Mauk, a center and three-year starter, went a different route, signing with Florida Institute of Technology after originally committing to The Citadel.

 A lot of stuff happened.
 Florida Techs close and its a good school, Mauk said.
 This weeks been really crazy.
 I am happy, happy with my decision.